-If you are unable to fasten your mobility device securely in a transport vehicle, Invacare recommends that you do not transport it.
+If you are unable to fasten your manual wheelchair securely in a transport vehicle, Invacare recommends that you do not transport it.

-Your mobility device may be transported without restrictions, whether by road, rail or by air.
+Your manual wheelchair may be transported without restrictions, whether by road, rail or by air.
 Individual transport companies have, however, guidelines which can possibly restrict or forbid certain transport procedures.
 Please ask the transport company regarding each individual case.

-• Invacare strongly recommends securing the mobility device to the floor of the transporting vehicle.
+Invacare strongly recommends securing the manual wheelchair to the floor of the transporting vehicle.